-Everyone who shops for Black Friday deals is at risk of fraud, but a survey has found that nearly a quarter of 18 to 34-year-olds have fallen for a Black Friday scam in the past 5 years.
+Everyone who shops for Black Friday deals is at risk of fraud, but a Which? survey (2019) has found that nearly a quarter of 18 to 34-year-olds have fallen for a Black Friday scam in the past 5 years.
 24% of this age group admitted that this has happened to them, according to a survey.

 What to look out for